aj-menon/Maven-Analytics/maven_toys/README.md

 ## Project Brief

-Build a dashbord that can filter by region, track monthly revenue trends, and see performance year-over-year.
-The dashboard should also comapre the performance across the stores, and identify which specific products drove the biggest gains and losses.
+Build a dashboard that can filter by region, track monthly revenue trends, and see performance year-over-year.
+The dashboard should also compare the performance across the stores, and identify which specific products drove the biggest gains and losses.

 ## Dataset Summary